 With DevOps gaining more traction in many companies and in almost every market, it’s important to stay ahead in terms of the latest security trends in DevOps.
-With the cyber attacks taking more precedence over the past decade, security has slowly crept forward in the SDLC lifecyle to the point where we’re now hearing the term DevSecOps or SecDevOps in developer circles.
+With the cyber-attacks taking more precedence over the past decade, security has slowly crept forward in the SDLC life cycle to the point where we’re now hearing the term DevSecOps or SecDevOps in developer circles.

 As with SAST, DAST should also auto-run so that the developer doesn’t have to take measures to initiate the test.
 In other situations, DAST can also be used to continuously monitor live web applications for issues like cross-site scripting or broken authentication flaws.
 Test results should inform developers of potential vulnerabilities and serve as a catalyst for ongoing updates.